 Skull Theory is an at-home technique for predicting gender, although fans claim it has a 92% accuracy rate.
-Basically, you compare your baby’s ultrasound profile picture to the diagram below, looking for certain ‘male’ or ‘female’ markers in the shape of the skull.
+Basically, you compare your baby’s ultrasound profile picture to the diagram shown here, looking for certain ‘male’ or ‘female’ markers in the shape of the skull.

 Male and Female Cranium Differences:

-Most important skull differences between men and women are indicated by the letter value on the figure to the left and described below:
+Most important skull differences between men and women are indicated by the letter value on the figure linked to above and described below:

 Since this gender prediction test only seems to exist on baby forums, I’m not sure how scientifically accurate it is, but it sure is fun to read about… And although we’re not planning to find out the sex at tomorrow’s anatomy scan, I can’t help but think I’ll be looking a little more closely at the shape of the head.